Live Edge American Black Walnut Tables Crafted in New Jersey

-American Black Walnut Wood grows in the eastern region of North America.
+American Black Walnut Wood for black walnut tables grows in the eastern region of North America.
 The two different components of Walnut wood include the outer sapwood and the inner heartwood.
 Walnut sapwood has creamy white color.
 Meanwhile, Walnut heartwood has golden brown to dark brown color.
 The natural dark brown of Black Walnut does not need any artificial coloring.

 Manufacturing The Tables

 The characteristic features of American Black Walnut allow manufacturers to easily create live edge tables.
 After milling, American Black Walnut timbres are well polished before constructing any furniture.
-We use both hand and machine tools along with glue.
+At Wood Touch, we use both hand and machine tools along with glue.
 Often, finished live edge tables are undercoated with clear finish coat.
 These layers on table provide improved protection from moderate heat, moisture, and/or spills than varnishes.